ome/omero-cli-transfer/README.md

 `--plugin` allows you to export omero data to a desired format by using an external plugin.
 See for example the [arc plugin](https://github.com/cmohl2013/omero-arc), which exports omero projects to ARC repositories.
+`--binaries` allows to specify whether to archive binary data (e.g images, ROIs, FileAnnotations) or only create the transfer.xml.
+Default is `all` and will create the archive.
+With `none`, only the `transfer.xml` file is created, in which case the last cli argument is the path where the `transfer.xml` file will be written.

 Examples:
 ```